‘Long Island Medium’ Star Theresa Caputo Rocks Torn Denim Shorts & A Vintage Tee In New Instagram Snap

 “Happy Birthday!
 You ladies look amazing!” remarked one follower.

-“This is going to be the best year for you,” penned a second fan.
+“This is going to be the best year for you,” penned a second person.

 “Such a good photo of the two of you, lovely women, inside and out,” wrote a third Instagram user.